renebrummel/ForNAV.TrainingModules/Modules/01 Setup/Setup.Trainer.md

 **On Premise**

-The installation of ForNAV cloud starts with the installation of the ForNAV Designer.
-This will install everything you need to run, edit, and create ForNAV reports.
-You need to install the ForNAV Designer on the system where you plan to design reports.
-On every service tier you plan to use you need to install the ForNAV Service add in.
+The installation of ForNAV cloud starts with the installation of the ForNAV Service Add In on your Business Central Service tiers.
+This will install the dll that ForNAV reports needs to render the layouts.

 DEMO

-*Install the ForNAV Designer.*
+*Install the ForNAV Designer Service Add In.*

-When we have installed the ForNAV Designer we need to set it up correctly.
-We need to connect the ForNAV Designer to the Business Central service tier so it can read table and field information, load and save reports, and manage extensions.
+The next step is to connect the ForNAV Designer to the Business Central service tier so it can read table and field information, load and save reports, and manage extensions.
+For this we need to ensure that the SOAP, OData, API, and developer ports are open.

 DEMO